 Eastern Han dynasty

 After Wang Mang, Civil War broke out, and the great city of Chang'an was sacked and destroyed.
 Guang Wudi moved the capital to a new site east to Luoyang (hence the name ‘Eastern Han’ to differentiate it from the preceding ‘Western Han’).
 The Eastern Han consolidated the empire and continued work on irrigation and flood control of the Yellow River.
-It was in this period that many people moved south to colonize the Yangzi to escape the rigors of Han rule, but at the same time taking Han culture along with them.
+It was in this period that many people moved south to colonize the Yangzi to escape the rigors of Han rule, but at the same time taking Han culture with them.
 The Han regime chose to pay for peace by showering expensive gifts of silk on neighboring barbarian states rather than engaging in expensive military expeditions.
 Silk manufacture became more sophisticated and this precious fabric started to be traded as far away as Rome (Rome was known in China as Da Qin ).
 In science, the Chinese scientist Zhang Heng invented the seismograph and calculated pi (π) to five decimal places.
 During this time Chinese traditional medicine's basic principles were established and paper replaced bamboo as the writing material of choice.

 Han dynasty, watchtower